 In New Jersey, each county has a Counterterrorism Coordinator (CTC), based out of the Prosecutor’s Office.
 These CTCs serve as the critical link between New Jersey’s municipalities, counties, the State, and the federal field offices.
 Each CTC works in conjunction with one another and the State to report and investigate suspicious activity occurring.

-This week, Monmouth County’s CTC Guy McCormick sits down with NJOHSP Intelligence Planner Jeff Elgrim to discuss the role of the CTCs in New Jersey and how the relationship between NJOHSP and the CTCs serves the residents of New Jersey.
+Monmouth County’s CTC Guy McCormick sits down with NJOHSP to discuss the role of the CTCs in New Jersey and how the relationship between NJOHSP and the CTCs serves New Jersey residents.

 SUBSCRIBE TO THE PODCAST

 Director of Homeland Security, Monmouth County Prosecutor's Office

 Guy McCormick is the Director of Homeland Security for the Monmouth County Prosecutor’s Office.
 He is the Counterterrorism Coordinator (CTC), Critical Infrastructure Coordinator, and New Jersey LEARN Coordinator for Monmouth County.
 He is also a member of Monmouth County’s Emergency Management Council.
 Director McCormick works with Municipal Counterterrorism Coordinators (MCTCs) as well as The New Jersey Office of Homeland Security and Preparedness.
 He also is an adjunct faculty member in the Department of Criminal Justice at Brookdale Community College.
 Director McCormick has provided instruction to students in law enforcement, criminal investigation, and counterterrorism.